ibm-cloud-docs/openwhisk/namespaces.md

 ### How do I see a list of my {{site.data.keyword.openwhisk_short}} namespaces?

 You can see a list of your {{site.data.keyword.openwhisk_short}} namespaces by running the [`namespace list`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_list) command.
 The command output includes all of the namespaces in the currently selected region and also lists whether the namespace is a Cloud Foundry-based or an IAM-based namespace.
+Note that the `namespace list` command is scoped to the targeted region and resource group that you set.
+To view your current region and resource group, run `ibmcloud target`.
+To set your region and resource group to a different choice, run `ibmcloud target -r REGION -g RESOURCE_GROUP`, where `REGION` and `RESOURCE_GROUP` are the new targets.

 ```
 ibmcloud fn namespace list